 “We thought strong action was warranted at this meeting,” he said, “and we delivered that.”

 US stocks soared in response, with the S&P 500 up 1.4%, The Dow Jones Industrial up 0.9% and the Nasdaq Composite up 2.3%.
 The uptick also lent support to the idea that uncertainty about monetary policy has been a key driver of volatility this year, helping send the S&P 500 into bear-market territory on Monday.

-Those products often have three-to-five-year terms and aim for higher targeted annualized returns but lack the liquidity of more conventional investments an investor can sell quickly if they worry about declining value.
+Yieldstreet’s private market investment products offer retail investors a potential hedge against these kinds of volatility and opportunities to participate in wealth creation outside traditional public markets.
+The products often have three-to-five-year terms and aim for higher targeted annualized returns but lack the liquidity of more conventional investments an investor can sell quickly if they worry about declining value.

 “Very few people in history have been able to consistently time markets and be successful.
 I think what you do with alternatives investments, is you go after thematic plays.
 You look at the next five or 10 years, and you ask yourself, what are the right investment strategies,” Weisz added.

 Those thematic plays could become more important to investors as the Fed prepares to continue raising interest rates.

 The Fed’s Summary of Economic Projections also released a new dot plot on Wednesday, where policymakers indicated that after this year’s rate increases, they foresee two more rate hikes by the end of 2023, at which point they expect inflation to finally fall below their target level at 3%.
 But they expect inflation to still be 5.2% at the end of this year, much higher than they’d estimated in March.

 This comes a week after the World Bank warned of the threat of “stagflation” — slow growth accompanied by high inflation — around the world.